Geochelone

-Geochelone is a genus of tortoises.
+Geochelone, from Ancient Greek γῆ (gê), meaning "earth", and χελώνη (khelṓnē), meaning "turtle", is a genus of tortoises.

 Geochelone tortoises, which are also known as typical tortoises or terrestrial turtles, can be found in southern Asia.
 They primarily eat plants.

 Species

 The genus consists of two extant species:

 A number of tortoise species have been recently removed from the genus.
 This taxon as formerly defined was "polyphyletic, representing at least five independent clades".
 Tortoises removed include members of Aldabrachelys (from the Seychelles and Madagascar), Astrochelys (Madagascar), Chelonoidis (South America and the Galápagos Islands), Stigmochelys and Centrochelys (Africa), and the extinct Megalochelys (southern Asia).

 These species are also unique for their ability to remember patterns and spatial pathways.
 Similar to mammals, these tortoises can remember directions and pathways by remembering the correct pathways in their long-term memory.